nmattia/nmattia.com/src/content/blog/raspberry-pi-prusalink-https.md

 ssh <username>@<hostname>.local
 ```

-If you use a keyboard, you should see a screen prompting you for a username and password.
+If you're using a keyboard, you'll be prompted to enter a username and password.

 The username and password will vary depending on the OS flavor you are using: for PrusaLink, the username is `jo` and the password is `raspberry`.
 For Raspberry Pi OS, the username is `pi` and the password is `raspberry`.